mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 }
 ```

-Now we could send a patch like this:
+We could implement a `PATCH` like this:

 ```
 PATCH /articles/42